 - Worcestershire sauce would add a nice umami flavor.
 Add 2-3 teaspoons to taste.

-- Replace tomato paste with no-salt ketchup for a less intense tomato flavor.
+- Replace tomato paste with ketchup for a less intense tomato flavor.

 How to Make Beef Stew in Instant Pot

-There is no need to saute anything, it’s just a dump and set easy recipe that is hands-off and effortless, perfect for Instant Pot beginners and novices alike.
+There is no need to saute anything, it’s just a dump and set healthy dinner.

-- Add ingredients in this order: To the bottom of the pot, add vegetables, meat, tomato paste, spices, and broth.
-This particular order prevents the dreaded burn notice, which happens when there is not enough liquid and whatever ingredients at the bottom have absorbed it all.
+- Add ingredients in this order: To the bottom of Instant Pot, add vegetables, meat, tomato paste, spices, and broth.
+This particular order prevents the dreaded burn notice, which happens when there is not enough liquid.
 Keep the order and do not stir.
-Again, to avoid the dreaded “burn” message.

-- Add 2 secret flavor boosters: Fresh garlic and fresh dill.
-It is one thing to cook garlic and it is a completely different experience to eat a dish with freshly grated garlic along with fresh dill.
+- Add peas and 2 secret flavor boosters: Peas in a stew are a classic, they will also help cool the beef stew.
+Then add fresh garlic and fresh dill.
+It is one thing to cook garlic and it’s completely different experience to eat a dish with freshly grated garlic.
 Try it, I promise you’ll be blown away.
-It works like a charm in stovetop chicken stew and Instant Pot chicken stew as well.
-Rave reviews!

 If you like thicker stew, add a cornstarch slurry.
-To do this, press sauté button on the Instant Pot.
-In a small bowl, whisk together 4 tablespoons cornstarch and 1/4 cup cold water.
-Add to the pot, stir with a wooden spoon and cook for a few minutes until stew thickens up.
+In a small bowl, whisk 4 tablespoons of cornstarch and 1/4 cup of cold water.
+Press Sauté, add to the pot, stir with a spoon and cook for a few minutes until stew thickens up.

 Tips for Best Results

-- Browning of the meat: This Instant Pot beef stew recipe is amazing as is, but if you do want to take that extra step to sear your meat, go ahead.
+- Browning the meat: This Instant Pot beef stew recipe is amazing as is, but if you do want to take that extra step to sear your meat, go ahead.
 If you’re looking for that crusty brown exterior, your best bet is to use a skillet on the stovetop.
-Otherwise, keep it simple and brown on sauté function right in the pressure cooker.
+Otherwise, brown on Sauté function right in the pressure cooker.

-- Skip dried dill weed: I don’t recommend to use dried dill.
+- Don’t use dried dill weed: I don’t recommend to use dried dill as its taste is quite different from fresh one.
 If you are not a fan of dill or don’t have any on hand, add fresh parsley or skip it altogether.

 What to Serve Instant Pot Beef Stew With?

-As Ukrainian household, we like to serve homemade beef stew with simple cucumber and tomato salad and Ukrainian garlic bread.
+As Ukrainian household, we like to serve homemade beef stew with simple cucumber and tomato salad and Ukrainian garlic bread (when I have time).

 How to Store and Reheat